NullArray/RootHelper/README.md

 ## Update

 `SBD` or Static Binary Deployer has been added to the tools available for download with RootHelper.
+For details on this utility find my repo [here](https://github.com/NullArray/SBD)

 `Auto-Root-Exploit` Is now available through RootHelper.